 And here’s what the designs looked like after I applied them onto my family celebration and birthday board.

 Oh, but we can’t forget the months along the bottom of the board.
 I cut these out of the same black vinyl and applied them in the same way with transfer tape.
+I typed them in Design Space using Times New Roman Bold font.

 And here is my family celebration and birthday board with all of its vinyl applied!
 I love how the textured copper vinyl shines.